iosifache/ubuntu-dotfiles/README.md

 ## Description

-The repository contains **dotfiles** I use on my **Ubuntu 22.04 LTS** box:
+The repository contains **dotfiles** I use on my **Ubuntu 22.04 LTS** box.

-- Scripts for installing and configuring utility programs, drivers, and applications
-- Operating system customization, namely:
+## How It Works

+1. Setting up the file system
+2. Updating the packages
+3. Installing utilities packages (for example, `curl` and `git`)
+4. Installing the drivers specific to the current host (identified by hostname)
+5. Customizing the operating system by:
+    - Gathering all aliases specific to the installed software, from `aliases.sh` files
-    - Dock customization
+    - Customizing Dock
-    - Desktop customization
+    - Customizing Desktop
-    - Nautilus customization
+    - Customizing Nautilus
+    - Adding a profile image
+    - Adding custom fonts
-    - Romanian language pack
+    - Installing the Romanian language pack
-    - Fonts
+    - Gathering all MIME types specific to the installed software, from `mimes.txt` files
-    - Papirus icon theme
+    - Installing the Papirus icon theme
-    - Background image
-    - Profile image
-- Alias, MIME types, and environment variables management.
+6. Optimizing some aspects of the operating system
+7. Installing Desktop applications

 ## Folder Structure